Sheeppox

 Sheeppox (or sheep pox, known as variola ovina in Latin, clavelée in French, Pockenseuche in German) is a highly contagious disease of sheep caused by a poxvirus different from the benign orf (or contagious ecthyma).
 This virus is in the family Poxviridae and genus Capripoxvirus.
 Sheeppox virus (SPV) is the most severe of all the animal pox diseases and can result in some of the most significant economic consequences due to poor wool and leather quality.

 Goatpox is a similar disease of goats, caused by a virus antigenically distinct from sheeppox virus.

 Virology

 Structure

 Sheeppox virus is approximately 150 kbp and shares 96% and 97% nucleotide identity with goatpox virus and lumpy skin disease virus, respectively.
-This virus has a linear, dsDNA genome and is thus apart of group I according to the Baltimore Classification System.
+This virus has a linear, dsDNA genome and is thus a part of group I according to the Baltimore Classification System.
 The virus has a complex coat and capsid symmetry.

 Host

 The hosts for sheeppox virus are all breeds of wild and domesticated sheep.
 However, those animals native to the region where SPV is endemic, are far less susceptible.
 Young, lactating, and older animals are more susceptible to this viral infection though no viral preference has been found.
 This virus is endemic to Africa, Asia, India, and the Middle East.